 - Jaguar Bus Company.
 The Jaguar booking office in Kampala is located along Namirembe road, close to the Mengo City Oil branch.
-The best way to access the Jaguar booking office is by taking a Boda Boda.
+If not driving, the best way to access the Jaguar booking office is by taking a Boda Boda.

 - Horizon coaches.
 Horizon is one of the oldest bus companies in Uganda.
 Daily buses are running from Kampala through Mbarara and Kabale towns daily.

 - Bismarkan coaches.
 Bismarkan is a reliable bus company when traveling to Kisoro from Kampala.
 Biskmarkan buses park in the central bus park in the Kisenyi neighborhood in Kampala.

 - Trinity Bus.
 Trinity buses run the Kampala-Kigali route but pass through Kisoro and Kabale towns on the way to Rwanda.